MV10/mv10.github.io/_posts/2018-01-04-localhost-ssl-identityserver-certificates.md

 }
 ```

 When you execute this script, you get a dump of the thumbprints of all the .cer files in the folder.
 Handy.
+If your Powershell console window has Quick Edit Mode active, just highlight the text with the mouse and click Enter to copy it to the clipboard.

 ![Thumbprint2](/assets/2018/01-04/thumbprint2.png)